Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Consistent Shrinkage Priors

-The two normal mixture distribution has three hyperparameters $m$, $\sigma_0^2$ and $\sigma_1^2$, hence we have more control on the prior shape compared to the polynomial decaying priors, and the theoretic properties are improved slightly.
-Specifically, Theorem \ref{thmssvs} allows us to choose $\sigma_1=E_n=p_n^c$ for some $c>1$, thus $sE_n\sqrt{s\log p_n/n}/\sigma_1^2\prec 1$ always holds, i.e, there will be no additional condition on the upper bound of the sparsity $s$.
+The two normal mixture distribution contains three hyperparameters $m$, $\sigma_0^2$ and $\sigma_1^2$.
+Hence, we have more control on the prior shape compared to the polynomially decaying priors, and the theoretic properties are improved slightly comparing to Corollary \ref{colheavy}.
+Specifically, Theorem \ref{thmssvs} allows us to choose $\sigma_1=E_n=p_n^c$ for some $c>1$ and thus $sE_n\sqrt{s\log p_n/n}/\sigma_1^2\prec 1$ always holds, i.e, there will be no additional conditions on the upper bound of the model size $s$; and Theorem \ref{thmssvs} only requires that $\min_{j\in\xi^*}|\beta^*_j|$ is larger than the order of $\sqrt{\log p/n}$.